Crop Specific Areas of Your Screenshots

 For public facing websites or hotlinks, generate a signed URL.

-Cropped Screenshot
+Cropped Screenshot of Google

-1. Take a full-size screenshot
+1. Capture a full-size screenshot of the webpage.